 In the midst of COVID-19, PCAK is still offering training opportunities for professionals, caregivers and advocates.
 Request a virtual training below, or see the following scheduled ZOOM trainings:

-CEU’s Provided: Social Work, Family Resource Youth Service Center (pending)
+CEU’s Provided: Social Work, Family Resource Youth Service Center (approved), and ECE-TRIS (Pending)